 Whether it’s memes, cute videos, or cat-themed video games, the internet is flooded with cats.
 It doesn’t matter if you’re browsing social media or trying to put off some work, cat content is going to find its way onto your screen.
 (You might even have a gig or two of phone storage dedicated to your own cat.
 No judgment.)

-It’s International Cat Day, and we’re “cat”egorically into data, which got us thinking: How much of the world’s data is cat content?
+It’s International Cat Day, and we’re “cat”egorically into data, which got us thinking: How much of the world’s data is cat data?

 Internet Cat Traffic by the Numbers